huggingface/huggingface_hub/docs/hub/how-to-inference.md

 >>> inference = InferenceApi(repo_id="bert-base-uncased", token=API_TOKEN)
 ```

-The pipeline is determined from the metadata in the model card and configuration files.
+The pipeline is determined from the metadata in the model card and configuration files (see [here](https://huggingface.co/bert-base-uncased/blob/main/config.json) for an example configuration file).
 For example, when using the [bert-base-uncased](https://huggingface.co/bert-base-uncased) model, the Inference API can automatically infer that this model should be used for a `fill-mask` task.

 ```python
 >>> from huggingface_hub.inference_api import InferenceApi